janaom/GCP-BigQuery-Project-Exploring-Londons-Travel-Network/README.md

 # GCP-BigQuery-Project-Exploring-Londons-Travel-Network

 Use BigQuery to build a project.
 Use SQL to analyze a database containing information about Transport for London journeys over 12 years.
-This project is based on DataCamp project [Exploring London's Travel Network] (https://app.datacamp.com/learn/projects/exploring_londons_travel_network)
+This project is based on DataCamp project [Exploring London's Travel Network](https://app.datacamp.com/learn/projects/exploring_londons_travel_network).

-You can find my solutions here: https://app.datacamp.com/workspace/w/0b014417-c584-4c69-aa51-e56cdfef8d84 Try to build your project using DataCamp Workspace.
+You can find my solutions here: https://app.datacamp.com/workspace/w/0b014417-c584-4c69-aa51-e56cdfef8d84 Try to build your project using DataCamp Workspaces.
 Three SQL cells will be created for you in the Workspace.
 To access the Google BigQuery database, you will need to select data using the syntax `FROM TFL.JOURNEYS` (ensure you use upper-case).

 # Context
 London, or as the Romans called it "Londonium"!
 Home to [over 8.5 million residents](https://app.datacamp.com/workspace/external-link?url=https%3A%2F%2Fwww.ons.gov.uk%2Fpeoplepopulationandcommunity%2Fpopulationandmigration%2Fpopulationestimates%2Fbulletins%2Fpopulationandhouseholdestimatesenglandandwales%2Fcensus2021unroundeddata%23population-and-household-estimates-england-and-wales-data) who speak over [300 languages](https://app.datacamp.com/workspace/external-link?url=https%3A%2F%2Fweb.archive.org%2Fweb%2F20080924084621%2Fhttp%3A%2F%2Fwww.cilt.org.uk%2Ffaqs%2Flangspoken.htm).
 While the City of London is a little over one square mile (hence its nickname "The Square Mile"), Greater London has grown to encompass 32 boroughs spanning a total area of 606 square miles!